-The faculty of the School of Planning and Landscape Architecture offer a curriculum that provides an education for careers in environmental planning, urban and regional development, landscape architecture, and urban design.
+The faculty of the School of Planning and Landscape Architecture offer a curriculum that provides an education for careers in environmental planning, urban and regional development, landscape architecture, urban design, housing and urban development, and environmental resource management.
 The goal of the faculty is to advance the profession of planning through scholarship, teaching, research, and community service.

-Planners work on projects that range in scale from site and landscape development to the design of entire communities and the formulation of policies that shape urban and regional growth.
-Planning graduates work for both private firms and government agencies.
+Planners and landscape architects work on projects that range in scale from site and landscape development to the design of entire communities and the formulation of policies that shape urban and regional growth.
+Planning, landscape architecture, and environmental resource management graduates work for both private firms and government agencies.
 Their work typically involves fields such as land-use planning, housing, natural resource management, urban transportation, development controls, and environmental impact assessment.